aoles/cellh5-R/README.md

 ## ch5-R

-ch5-R is a tiny R-package that provides an S4-class for highlevel access to cellh5-files.
+ch5-R is a tiny R-package providing an S4-class for highlevel access to cellh5-files.
 It depends on the [bioconductor](http://www.bioconductor.org)-packages `rhdf5` package and `EBImage`.
 Other dependencies are `base64enc` and the `grid` package.

 #### Installing bioconductor
 ```